bestewolke/openstack-dynamic-inventory/README.md

 ## Usage
 Configure your OpenStack clouds in `clouds.yaml` and passwords in `secure.yaml` (look into the files for examples).

-:warning: Currently the plugin only supports up to 999 VMs per configured cloud.
-If you have 1000 or more VMs in one of your clouds, the result will be empty.

 You can run the Inventory Plugin to test your setup:
 ```
 ansible-inventory -i openstack.yaml --graph